jwmorrow1s/nvim_config/README.md

 - You'll need to download the elixir language server
 - Lua Lsp config explained above

+### Scala - Metals
+- You'll need to run :PackerSync to get nvim-metals pulled down
+- You will also need several Scala-specific tools downloaded: scalac, a jdk, sbt, bloop, etc.
+  - All of this can be managed by downloading [Coursier](https://get-coursier.io/docs/cli-installation)

 ## Linting
 - Supports linting of typescript/javascript, elixir, and golang.
 I didn't set up Lua linting/fixing